What is spirituality?

-According to research, spiritual and religious teens are more likely to have a positive self-image and feel a sense of belonging (Lerner, Roeser, & Phelps 2008).
-Studies have found that participation in religious activities makes teens less likely to engage in risky behaviors like alcohol and drug abuse (Smith and Faris 2002).
-Likewise, relationships with parents and family members tend to be stronger when teens are spiritual or religious (Roehlkepartain et al. 2006).
-Other benefits to teens (and their parents) include the following (The Center for Spiritual Development in Childhood and Adolescence n.d.): greater sense that life is meaningful and purposeful; lower anxiety and stress; more positive social interactions with friends; more friends who are positive influences; and greater success in future stages of life.
+According to research, spiritual and religious teens are more likely to have a positive self-image and feel a sense of belonging (Lerner, et al., 2008).
+Studies have found that participation in religious activities makes teens less likely to engage in risky behaviors like alcohol and drug abuse (Smith & Faris 2002).
+Likewise, relationships with parents and family members tend to be stronger when teens are spiritual or religious (Roehlkepartain et al., 2006).
+Other benefits to teens (and their parents) include:

-How can parents and other adults promote spirituality in teens?
+A recent national study found that nearly half (48%) of U.S. teens report that they have “all the same” religious beliefs as their parents (Pew Research Center, 2020).
+This finding emphasizes both that parents maintain a significant influence in the spiritual lives of their adolescent children, and that children in the teenage years will begin to form their own spiritual and religious identities, at least in small ways.
+This presents a unique responsibility and challenge for parents and adult mentors of teens.
+Here are some suggestions to help guide and support teens in their spiritual development.
 For teens affiliated with a religious organization, parents and others can encourage them to pray or meditate, read sacred books, and participate in religious activities like youth groups, religious-based sororities and fraternities, or religious conferences and camps.
 Participation in religious activities helps teens learn more about their religious beliefs; provides an opportunity to ask questions; and promotes healthy relationships with others who can be mentors for spiritual development.

 Many churches, synagogues, temples, or mosques sponsor religious activities for teens.
 Participation in these activities will allow teens to develop important social connections with peers who share similar values and who can provide support for teens, especially those who are part of a religious minority.
 The parents of teens not affiliated with a religion or religious organization can also promote healthy spiritual development.
-Here are tips for fostering teen spirituality (The Center for Spiritual Development in Childhood and Adolescence n.d.):
+Here are tips for fostering teen spirituality:

 Lerner, R. M., Roeser, R. W., & Phelps E. (eds.).
 (2008).
 Positive Youth Development and Spirituality.
 West Conshohocken, PA: Templeton Foundation Press.